pyrotek45/avon/tutorial/TUTORIAL.md

 Each Avon file contains exactly one expression.
 This keeps Avon simple and predictable.
 When you run an Avon file, it evaluates that single expression to a value.

-This simplicity enables powerful modularity: the `import` function allows any file to return any Avon type (a string, number, list, dict, function, FileTemplate, or any other value).
+This simplicity enables modularity: the `import` function allows any file to return any Avon type (a string, number, list, dict, function, FileTemplate, or any other value).
 Files can be libraries that export functions, data files that return dictionaries, or generators that return FileTemplates—all using the same simple model.

 Example: Library file (`math.av`):
 ```avon